kennytilton/matrix/cljs/rxtrak/README.md

 > Nothing challenges software more than managing UI state as an intelligent user does their earnest best to use a computer interface correctly.

 Remember Scotty trying to talk into the Macintosh mouse?
-'Nuff said.
+Nuff said.
 But FB engineers claimed as a feature that they would not tell us how to manage state, the problem Fred Brooks deemed so intractable that _No Silver Bullet_ was possible.
 Oddly, FB engineers then specified how to manage state.
 Flux.

 ![Flux](documentation/flux.png)